Meet the team

 - Dr Matt WhalanPhysiotherapist & Exercise Physiologist

 Matt has been a partner at Figtree Physiotherapy since 2005 and has been extensively involved in Sports Physiotherapy in the Wollongong area.
 Matt completed his PhD in 2020 which focused on injury prevention in football, in addition to his Honours degree in Exercise Science & Rehabilitation and Masters in Physiotherapy.
+Matt has a role at Football Australia in the design and implementation of the new national Player Availability Model and Football Australia Perform+ and Fundamentals+ programs, in addition to working with the Socceroos and Olyroos at the Tokyo 2020 Olympics.
+He has presented at conferences internationally and domestically and published numerous articles in the area of injury prevention and risk reduction.
 Through his experience and knowledge base, Matt has an active and hands-on approach to rehabilitation to get you back on track as fast as possible.

 Matt has particular interests in the areas of: